Pervasive Label Errors in Test Sets Destabilize Machine Learning Benchmarks: Introduction

 Researchers rely on benchmark test datasets to evaluate and measure progress in the state-of-the-art and to validate theoretical findings.
 If label errors occurred profusely, they could potentially undermine the framework by which we measure progress in machine learning.
 Practitioners rely on their own real-world datasets which are often more noisy than carefully-curated benchmark datasets.
 Label errors in these test sets could potentially lead practitioners to incorrect conclusions about which models actually perform best in the real world.

-We present the first study that identifies and systematically analyzes label errors across 10 commonly-used datasets across computer vision, natural language processing, and audio processing.
+We present the first study that systematically characterizes label errors across 10 datasets commonly used for benchmarking models in computer vision, natural language processing, and audio processing.
 Unlike prior work on noisy labels, we do not experiment with synthetic noise but with naturally-occurring errors.
-Rather than exploring a novel methodology for dealing with label errors, which has been extensively studied in the literature \citep{survery_deep_learning_noisy_labels}, this paper aims to characterize the prevalence of label errors in the test data of popular benchmarks used to measure ML progress, and we subsequently analyze practical consequences of these errors, and in particular, their effects on model selection.
-Using \emph{confident learning} \citep{northcutt2021confidentlearning}, we algorithmically identify putative label errors in test sets at scale, and we validate these label errors through human evaluation, estimating an average of 3.4\% errors.
+Rather than exploring a novel methodology for dealing with label errors, which has been extensively studied in the literature \citep{survery_deep_learning_noisy_labels}, this paper aims to characterize the prevalence of label errors in the test data of popular benchmarks used to measure ML progress and subsequently analyze practical consequences of these errors, and in particular, their effects on model selection.
+Using \emph{confident learning} \citep{northcutt2021confidentlearning}, we algorithmically identify putative label errors in test sets at scale, and we validate these label errors through human evaluation, estimating a lower-bound of 3.3\% errors on average across the 10 datasets.
 We identify, for example, 2916 (6\%) errors in the ImageNet validation set (which is \emph{commonly used as a test set}), and estimate over 5 million (10\%) errors in QuickDraw.
 Figure~\ref{fig:image-val} shows examples of validated label errors for the image datasets in our study.

-We use ImageNet and CIFAR-10 as case studies to understand the consequences of label errors in test sets on benchmark stability.
+We use ImageNet and CIFAR-10 as case studies to understand the consequences of test set label errors on benchmark stability.
 While there are numerous erroneous labels in these benchmarks' test data, we find that relative rankings of models in benchmarks are unaffected after removing or correcting these label errors.
-However, we find that these benchmark results are \emph{unstable}: higher-capacity models (like NasNet) undesirably reflect the distribution of systematic label errors in their predictions to a far greater degree than models with fewer parameters (like ResNet-18), and this effect \emph{increases} with the prevalence of mislabeled test data.
+However, we find that these benchmark results are \emph{unstable}: higher-capacity models (like NASNet) undesirably reflect the distribution of systematic label errors in their predictions to a greater degree than models with fewer parameters (like ResNet-18), and this effect \emph{increases} with the prevalence of mislabeled test data.
 This is not traditional overfitting.
-Larger models are able to generalize better to the given noisy labels in the test data, but this is problematic because these models produce \emph{worse} predictions than their lower-capacity counterparts when evaluated on the corrected labels for mislabeled test examples.
+Larger models are able to generalize better to the given noisy labels in the test data, but this is problematic because these models produce \emph{worse} predictions than their lower-capacity counterparts when evaluated on the corrected labels for originally-mislabeled test examples.